adelheidsoftware/adelheid-website/src/assets/markdown/tooling.md

 ### Productivity & Collaboration

-We use [Google Workspace](https://workspace.google.com/) for file-sharing, managing external contacts, creating internal documentation, and other internal work-related needs.
+We use [Google Workspace](https://workspace.google.com/) for file management, managing external contacts, creating internal documentation, and other internal business-related needs.
+We use [Discord](https://discord.com/) for internal day-to-day communication.

 ## Game Tooling